 The Student Barometer surveys full-time and part-time undergraduate, postgraduate taught and postgraduate research students.
 Final year undergraduates are excluded as they are surveyed in the National Student Survey (NSS).
 The survey enables the University to benchmark your feedback on the student experience from application to graduation, against those of 120 other universities.

-An extract of student feedback from the Student Barometer 2014 results:
+An extract of some student feedback from the Student Barometer 2015 results:

-- 97% of students are satisfied with the online resources available to them at the University.
+- 96% of students are satisfied with the online library resources available to them at the University.

 - Teaching opportunities for research students has seen a 4% rise in satisfaction over four years.
 The University will seek to further improve opportunities for teaching.

-- Satisfaction levels regarding the Careers Service have increased to 91% following initiatives including:
+- Satisfaction levels regarding the Careers Service have increased to 90% following initiatives in the last few years:

 - The Student Consultancy which assists up to 100 students (undergraduate, postgraduate and DPhil) working on projects in small teams with local organisations every term.